-This Agreement aims to facilitate improvements in productivity and efficiency and the enhanced performance of the WA Health System, along with allowing the benefits from those improvements to be shared by employees, the WA Health System and the Government on behalf of the community.
+- 4.1 This Agreement aims to: - (a) Provide rates of pay for employees bound by this Agreement. - (b) Prescribe certain terms and conditions of employment. - (c) Recognise and facilitate the role of the Union and workplace delegates in relation to employees who are members of the Union. - (d) Facilitate improvements in productivity and efficiency and the enhanced performance of the WA Health System, along with allowing the benefits from those improvements to be shared by employees, the WA Health System and the Government on behalf of the community.